-• the description of physical interfaces and their IP addresses toward external network and Gateway;
+- the description of physical interfaces and their IP addresses toward external network and Gateway; - the DHCP server or DHCP Relay use.
+After choise you can set proper parameters: e.g. the pool of IP addresses you want to use and the lease times, if you use DHCP biult-in server or port and interface configuration if you use DHCP Realy agent; - the DNS server of the network; - the captive portal method: redirection URL, redirection URL when no proxy is set, proxy configuration file URL, and authorization renewal time; - the URL of HTTP authentication providers; - parameter to configure SIP plug-in and SIP authentication providers; - parameters to configure CAPWAP plug-in;

-- the DHCP server or DHCP Relay use.
-After choise you can set proper parameters: e.g. the pool of IP addresses you want to use and the lease times, if you use DHCP biult-in server or port and interface configuration if you use DHCP Realy agent; - the DNS server of the network; - the captive portal method: redirection URL, redirection URL when no proxy is set, proxy configuration file URL, and authorization renewal time; - the URL of authentication providers; - the runtime mode: the system can run as daemon and you can specify the name and position of log file; - list of pre-authenticated users (recognized by their MAC addresses): list of users that can access to remote resource without authentication requests.
+- the runtime mode: the system can run as daemon and you can specify the name and position of log file; - list of pre-authenticated users (recognized by their MAC addresses): list of users that can access to remote resource without authentication requests.